ansible-community/ansible-bender/docs/configuration.md

 ## Target image metadata

-With dockerfiles, this is being usally done with instructions such as `LABEL`, `ENV` or `EXPOSE`.
+With dockerfiles, this is being usually done with instructions such as `LABEL`, `ENV` or `EXPOSE`.
 Bender supports two ways of configuring the metadata:

 * Setting specific Ansible variables inside your playbook.